hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Submitting jobs
 +++++++++++++++

 Submitting jobs will happen from within Matlab.
 This means you will have to start a Matlab instance first.
-As explained above, this means you first load your preferred module, and then launch the Matlab command line (with ``matlab -nodisplay``) or the Matlab GUI (with ``matlab``).
-It is best to launch the GUI in a NX session.
-If you are not immediately submitting jobs from within Matlab, but would like to carry out some computing steps first, you can also first connect to an interactive job on one of our clusters, and then start Matlab.
-This will also allow you to use some more cores and/or memory compared to what's available on the login nodes.
-If you then need to launch the Matlab GUI in an interactive job, don't forget to add ``-X`` option to your ``srun`` or ``salloc`` command and keep in mind that the GUI will necessarily be less responsive.
+You can only use the Parallel Server Toolbox (and thus submit jobs from within Matlab) from a compute node.
+You can also not use the GUI from a compute node, so this means that you cannot use the GUI together with Parallel Server.

+First of all, request an interactive job.
+Once you are inside the interactive job, you can load your preferred module, as explained above.
+You can then load the Matlab and then launch the Matlab command line (with ``matlab -nodisplay``).

 With the parallel toolbox, you can now submit jobs from within Matlab to the cluster.
 You can start both interactive and independent batch jobs with the previously configured cluster profile.
 In both cases, you request a number of threads, either using the ``parpool`` or ``batch``